 • any other statutory schemes.

-If your claim is successful, we'll make a formal compensation offer.
-If not, we'll explain why.
+We’ll then let you know the outcome of your claim.
+If your claim is successful, we’ll make a formal compensation offer.
+If not, we’ll explain why.

 We know how important this is to you, and we want to make sure we get it right.
+Collecting and reviewing information relevant to your claim can take some time.
+The claims process can take around 12 weeks.

 When making an offer, we first check if you’ve been paid some of the money from: